shravanithakare/OnlineQuizSystem/README.md

 # Skill's Breaker
 An online quiz system built on PHP, JS and HTML.
-It has inbuilt Timer support along with Admin Panel
+It has inbuilt Timer support along with Admin Pane

+About System
+This Online Quiz System is in PHP, CSS, JavaScript, and bootstrap.
+Talking about the features of the Online Quiz system, it just contains both the admin section and the user section.
+The user can log in to give the exam, while the admin can view all users, their rankings and manage questions.
+The design of this project is pretty simple so that the user won’t find any difficulties while working on it.

 #Added features: